De Bruijn Sequence and Universal Cycle Constructions

 • Concatenation approaches

 Additionally, there is an algorithm to decode the lexicographically smallest DB sequence (the Granddaddy) and a section on properties including an analysis of DB sequence discrepancies.
+For a deeper theoretical background on DB sequences, see the recent 2024 book by Etzion: Sequences and the de Bruijn Graph.

-More generally, a universal cycle of order $n$ for a set $\mathbf{S}$ of length $n$ strings is a circular string of length $|\mathbf{S}|$ where every string in $\mathbf{S}$ appears exactly once as a substring.
+More generally, a universal cycle of order $n$ for a set $\mathbf{S}$ of length $n$ strings is a cyclic string of length $|\mathbf{S}|$ where every string in $\mathbf{S}$ appears exactly once as a substring.
 Universal cycle constructions are provided for:

 • Permutations (shorthand)